Haji Mohammad Salim: Controversies

 On 8 June 2019, Salim's man demolished Jahaj Bari, an architecturally significant historical building in Old Dhaka, on the night of Eid al-Fitr.
-The demolition had been previously stopped following the filling of a General Diary by Taimur Islam of Urban Study Group.
+The demolition had been previously stopped following the filling of a general diary by Taimur Islam of Urban Study Group.
+He was accused of endangering several historical buildings.
+Despite regulations prohibiting construction within 250 meters of heritage sites, Salim built high-rises, jeopardizing these structures.
+His land grabs include the demolition of the Nicolas Pogose house in Armanitola during the COVID-19 lockdown, despite a High Court order to preserve heritage sites.

-Salim's son, Irfan Selim, was arrested after he was accused to physically assaulted a Bangladesh Navy lieutenant and his wife on 25 October 2020.
+Salim's son, Irfan Selim, was arrested after he was accused of physically assaulting a Bangladesh Navy lieutenant and his wife on 25 October 2020.
 Irfan was jailed for 1 year after illegal firearms and alcohol were recovered from his house.